-Interns will also be assigned a minor rotation in cognitive behavioural therapy (CBT) group intervention, typically spanning the months of September through May/June.
+Interns may also be assigned a minor rotation in cognitive behavioural therapy (CBT) group intervention, typically spanning the months of September through May/June.
 Most interns will receive training with the Facing Your Fears group CBT program and will have the opportunity to work in both the parent and the children's group.
 Based on availability, interns may receive training with the Coping Kids group CBT program for children in our Neuromotor service.
 Depending on referral volume, minor rotations in individual therapy may also be arranged with clients from the Neuromuscular Team, Neuromotor Team, and Inpatient Brain Injury and Rehabilitation Team.
 Opportunities are often available to work individually with children on the Facing Your Fears waiting list who are not able to participate in groups.
-In these cases interns would learn how to adapt the Facing Your Fears curriculum to working with individual child-parent dyads.
+In these cases, interns would learn how to adapt the Facing Your Fears curriculum to working with individual child-parent dyads.
+Within the BIRT program, interns may wish to train in the Teen Online Problem Solving (TOPS) program minor rotation to provide therapeutic support to adolescents and their families coping with the common cognitive and behavioural challenges that follow traumatic brain injury